cvs-health/testaro/README.md

 - `tests.js`: Runs Testaro with each custom test and reports whether the results are correct.

 To execute any executor `xyz.js`, call it with the statement `node validation/executors/xyz`.
 The results will appear in the standard output.

+The `tests.js` executor makes use of the scripts in the `validation/tests/scripts` directory, and they, in turn, run tests on HTML files in the `validation/tests/targets` directory.

 ## Contribution